day8/re-frame/docs/coeffects.md

 ### How Are Coeffect Babies Made?

-Well ... when two coeffects love each other very much ... no, stop ... this is a G-rated framework.
+Well, when two coeffects love each other very much ... no, stop ... this is a G-rated framework.
 Instead ...

 Every time an event handler is executed, a new `context` is created, and within that